MichaelCurrin/daylio-csv-parser/README.md

 Entries are created at a specific date and time and may have the following attributes:

-- **Mood:** A _mood_ value radio button selection.
+- **Mood:** Choose a value from radio button selection of face icons.
 These follow a 5-point high to low scale and may be relabelled within the mobile app.
-- **Activities:** Checkboxes for all user-defined _activities_.
+- **Activities:** Tick checkboxes for your custom set of activities.
 These are only recorded as boolean values, not as counts (though could later be aggregated for a day, week, etc).
 They can each have custom icon and label and additional activities can be added.
 An activity might be what you did or how you felt physically/emotionally that day.
 - **Note:** An optional text note.

 ## Features